 Inside, the G80 takes many of its cues from the GV80, with particular emphasis on the minimalist design.
 A sharp line of air vents cuts between the stylish dash, with a host of organised climate controls nestled below.
 The centre console bears a striking resemblance to GV80, characterised by the electronic gear selector and infotainment system controller, which, in the ultimate showing of luxury, features a monster 14.5 inch multimedia screen.

 While mechanical details have yet to be released for the 2021 Genesis G80, its external similarities would suggest it will share the GV80’s rear-wheel-drive platform.
-Whether it cops the GV80’s 2.5-liter and 3.5-liter turbocharged engines, however, is another matter.
+Whether it cops the GV80’s 2.5-liter and 3.5-litre turbocharged engines, however, is another matter.